NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Nat.rst

 **Usage**

+Public ip alias
+	Contains the alias ip associated to **red** interface (readonly)

+Local host
-The first input box contains the alias ip associated to **red** interface (readonly), in the second input box you can insert a *Firewall object* to configure the one-to-one nat to specific host.
+	You can insert a *Firewall object* to configure the one-to-one nat to specific host.

-In the page are showed all aliases associated to **red** interfaces, with an easy autocomplete field you can choose, in the second input box, the *Firewall object*.
+In the page are showed all aliases associated to **red** interfaces, with an easy dropdown list you can choose, in the *Local host* input box, the *Firewall object*.

 *Empty input means NAT* **not** *configured.*